-Shizuko waits for me, as always, leaning back against the moss-stained low wall that encloses a house that always seemed deserted.
-On the other side of the narrow path leading to the main street of our tiny town, some neighbor has accumulated wooden planks, piles of rubber wheels and tarp-covered refuse on a gravel backyard.
-Although nothing about this spot spelled out romance, for many years I only needed to close my eyes and picture this view for my heart to ache.
+Shizuko waits for me, as always, leaning back against the moss-stained low wall that encloses a house, one that seemed deserted for as long as I remember.
+On the opposite side of the narrow path leading to the main street of our town, some neighbor has accumulated wooden planks, piles of rubber wheels, and tarp-covered refuse in a gravel backyard.
+Although nothing about this spot spelled out romance, for many years I’ve only needed to close my eyes and picture this view for my heart to ache.

-She notices me approaching her, and I stop a couple of steps away.
+She notices me approaching her.
 As she bows her head slightly, she offers me a shy smile.
-A warmth rushes to my throat, tightening it.
-For a couple of seconds I hear nothing but the white noise of insect noises that always surrounds us in this town, and another instance of the squeaking call of some insect, a mix between a robotic laugh and a door with rusty hinges.
+Warmth rushes to my throat and tightens it.
+For a moment I only hear the white noise of insect calls that always surrounds us in this town, a mix between robotic laughs and doors with rusty hinges.
 The breeze plays with Shizuko’s hair.

 “Hello,” she says.
 “How was your day?”

 The same old youthful, vulnerable voice, tinged with an undercurrent of sadness even when she was happy.
 I take a step forward and hold her hand.
-It’s warm, a contrast with the breeze of this cloudy day that may break into rain at any moment.
+It’s warm, a contrast with the breeze of this cloudy day that may break into rain.

 I squeeze her fingers gently.
 Her hands are smaller than mine, fragile, delicate.
 I feel the pressure of her fingertips against my skin.

-“It will be much better now that we’ll spend the afternoon together.”
+“It will improve now that we’ll spend the afternoon together.”

-Shizuko nods, a little smile appearing in her lips.
+Shizuko nods as a little smile appears on her lips.

 “Yes, the same for me, although I’ve gotten some writing done in the morning.”

 The streets are deserted.
-There is a single white van waiting for a traffic light to turn green, even though no other cars are around.
+A lone white van waits for the traffic light to turn green, even though no other cars are around.